Pension fraud and how to protect yourself

-Ever since the UK government introduced The Pensions Act 2014, incidents of pension fraud have been on the increase.
-The reasons behind the introduction of ‘pensions freedoms’ are both worthy and necessary.
-However, this has not detracted fraudsters from exploiting the legislation.
-Almost 2 1/2 years after the event, the government and regulator are still trying to paper over the cracks.
-For many victims the horse bolted a long time ago.
-The perpetrators of pension fraud need to be held to account.
+Ever since the UK government introduced The Pensions Act 2014, pension fraud incidents have increased.
+The reasons behind the introduction of ‘pension freedoms’ are both worthy and necessary.
+However, this has not prevented fraudsters from exploiting the legislation.
+The government and regulator are still trying to paper over the cracks almost eleven years after the event.
+For many victims, the horse bolted a long time ago; the perpetrators of pension fraud need to be held accountable.

 Pension fraud and accountability